Sweeteners - sugars

 - Dextrose is chemically identical to glucose.
 It is commonly used for medical purposes such as in IV hydration and parenteral nutrition products.

-- Invert sugar is a natural form of sugar which is used to help keep candies and baked items sweet.
+- Invert sugar is a natural form of sugar that is used to help keep candies and baked items sweet.
 Honey is an invert sugar.

 - Sugar alcohols include mannitol, sorbitol, and xylitol.